speedtortoise347/speedtortoise347.github.io/README.md

 **Evan Lassiter - My Geospatial Portfolio**

 Welcome!
 This repository hosts my geospatial portfolio.
-Please go check out my geospatial and remote sensing projects found in the link above!
+Please, go check out my geospatial and remote sensing projects found in the link above!

-Please to reach out to me regarding any GIS, remote sening, or coding inquiries.
+Reach out to me regarding any GIS, remote sening, or coding inquiries.
+I am eager to help!
 You can reach me on LinkedIn or by email.

 ## Education